Weston, Cheshire East: Governance

-The civil parish is administered jointly with the adjacent parish of Basford.
+The civil parish was administered jointly with the adjacent parish of Basford.
 The Weston and Basford Parish Council meets monthly and discusses a wide range of community issues.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.
 Weston falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).

+Weston was formerly a township and chapelry in the parish of Wybunbury, from 1866 Weston was a civil parish in its own right, on 1 April 2023 the parish was abolished to form "Weston and Crewe Green" and "Hough and Chorlton".

 Geography and transport

 Basford Brook runs north–south at the western edge of the parish, forming the boundary with the adjacent parishes of Basford and Chorlton in some places.
 Many small meres and ponds are scattered across the farmland.
 There are several small areas of woodland within the parish, including Meremoor Moss.